th3w1zard1/PyKotor/Tools/KotorCLI/README.md

-# KOTORNasher
+# KotorCLI

-A build tool for KOTOR projects with nasher-compatible syntax.
+A build tool for KOTOR projects with cli-compatible syntax.

 ## Overview

-KOTORNasher is a command-line tool for converting KOTOR modules, ERFs, and haks between binary and text-based source files.
+KotorCLI is a command-line tool for converting KOTOR modules, ERFs, and haks between binary and text-based source files.
 This allows git-based version control and team collaboration for KOTOR modding projects.

-**Built on PyKotor** - KOTORNasher leverages PyKotor's comprehensive KOTOR file format libraries, providing native support for all KOTOR formats without external dependencies.
+**Built on PyKotor** - KotorCLI leverages PyKotor's comprehensive KOTOR file format libraries, providing native support for all KOTOR formats without external dependencies.

 ### Features

-- **nasher-compatible syntax** - Uses the same command structure as nasher for familiarity
+- **cli-compatible syntax** - Uses the same command structure as cli for familiarity
 - **Git-friendly workflow** - Convert binary KOTOR files to JSON for version control
 - **Built-in NSS compiler** - Compile scripts without external dependencies using PyKotor's native compiler
 - **Fast** - Built on PyKotor's high-performance libraries